jhonaRiver/jhonaRiver/README.md

 ## About Me

+* Software Engineer and Education Lead at Holberton (April 2023 - Present)

+* Software Engineer at Cooperton (December 2022 - April 2023)

 * Full Stack Developer at Wihom (October 2022 - December 2022)

-* Full Stack Software Engineer graduated from Holberton School PR and currently enrolled on the Machine Learning Specialization while working as a Student Tutor
+* Full Stack Software Engineer graduated from Holberton Coding School PR and currently enrolled on the Machine Learning Specialization

-* Currently learning Mathematics, Supervised, Unsupervised and Reinforcement Learning, among other topics related to my Machine Learning Specialization and React
+* Currently learning Mathematics, Supervised, Unsupervised and Reinforcement Learning, among other topics related to my Machine Learning Specialization

 ## Languages